Paul Spoonley: Demographic considerations

-In 2022, Spoonley told Kathryn Ryan on RNZ that while generally around the world, COVID-19 had seen a drop in life expectancy in New Zealand, there has been an increase of around eight months.
-He said this drop is likely a result of fewer deaths during the beginning of the pandemic and the measures put in place to manage COVID-19.
-Birth rates initially slowed during COVID-19 due to people being unsure about their jobs or anxious about bringing children into a world dealing with a pandemic.
-Spoonley noted that in 2020 New Zealand had its lowest birth rate since the 1980s, and while this increased in 2021, it was still below a plateau of 60,000 reached in 2016.
-He said that during the 1990s and early 2020s this population growth rate was the highest of any OECD country.
-Although this had reduced early in COVID-19, it is important for policymakers to remember that two-thirds of population growth comes from migration and measures to manage this need to look at the capacity of New Zealand to absorb migrants without putting infrastructure under pressure.
-He questioned whether the immigration policies of New Zealand are "fit for purpose", suggesting they need to consider an international labour shortage and the impact that the measures taken to address the pandemic had on immigrant communities, particularly in how families became divided.
-Spoonley suggested that post-COVID New Zealand accept a net population loss and develop initiatives to attract and hold migrants.
-He acknowledged that New Zealand struggles to be competitive internationally with wages, but concludes that "migrants tend to come to NZ because of life style, education and safety of the country", and the challenge is to have the capacity to process applications.
+In 2022, Spoonley told Kathryn Ryan on RNZ that while generally around the world, COVID-19 had seen a drop in life expectancy, in New Zealand there had been an increase of around eight months.
+He suggested this was likely to be due to "a combination of the relatively low number of Covid-19 deaths at the start of the pandemic and the restrictions brought in which reduced other deaths".
+He said birth rates initially slowed during COVID-19 due to people being unsure about their jobs or anxious about bringing children into a world dealing with a pandemic, noting that in 2020 New Zealand had its lowest birth rate since the 1980s.
+While this increased in 2021, Spoonley explained it was still below a plateau of 60,000 reached in 2016.
+He said that during the 1990s and early 2020s this population growth rate was the highest of any OECD country, maintaining that although it had reduced early in COVID-19, it remained important for policymakers to remember that two-thirds of population growth came from migration and measures to manage this needed to look at the capacity of New Zealand to absorb migrants without putting infrastructure under pressure.
+He questioned whether the immigration policies of New Zealand were "fit for purpose", suggesting they needed to consider an international labour shortage and the impact that the measures taken to address the pandemic had on immigrant communities, particularly in how families became divided.
+Spoonley suggested that post-COVID New Zealand accepted a net population loss and develop initiatives to attract and hold migrants.
+He acknowledged New Zealand struggled to be competitive internationally with wages, but concluded that "migrants tend to come to NZ because of life style, education and safety of the country", and the challenge was to have the capacity to process applications.